gregabbott/glon/README.md

   - Whitespace may populate strings:
   -
   - Strings may contain any characters. 🙂
-  - In GLON, keys use strings to name map items.
+  - All GLON map items have strings for keys.
 - Key Value Separators: // For map items
   - First: The first line per level sets the separator style.
   - Normal separators: // For standard presentation